pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Validation Testing Benchmarking

 Consider the classical scenario of a single ionizing source within an initially-neutral, uniformly dense field at a constant temperature.
 In this case, any cosmological effects are disregarded.
 Assuming the photoionization cross section remains frequency-independent, $\sigma_{\nu} = \sigma_{0}$, known as \textit{grey opacity}, this system has a well-established analytical solution for the velocity and radius of the ensuing ionization front with respect to time.
 The solution is given by

-The above expressions depend on the Strömgren sphere radius $r_\mathrm{S}$, recombination time $t_\mathrm{rec}$ and total ionizing flux emitted by the source (or the number of photons per unit time).
+The above expressions depend on the Strömgren sphere radius $r_\mathrm{S}$, recombination time $t_\mathrm{rec}$ and luminosity emitted by the source (or the number of photons per unit time).
 These quantities are defined as,